aljazsim/vs-code-typescript-class-organizer/README.md

   - privateAbstractMethod
 - `subGroups` (only for top level groups): the array of member types to be included in this group.
 - `placeAbove`: list of member names to be put at the top of the group in the order specified (optional)
-- `placeAfter`: list of member names to be put at the bottom of the group in the order specified (optional)
+- `placeBelow`: list of member names to be put at the bottom of the group in the order specified (optional)

 Example of the default `tsco.memberOrder` setting: